sam-m-ward/Velocity-SED-Public/README.md

 For the purposes of this public notebook release, the data has been limited to [gr] for Foundation, and [BV] for CSP.

-Acknowledgements: M. Boresta, K. Mandel, S. Thorp
+Author: S. M. Ward Acknowledgements: M. Boresta, K. Mandel, S. Thorp